yagop/telegram-bot/README.md

   * Remove chat from whitelist.
   * Remove user from whitelist.

-2. **Channels**.
+3. **Channels**.
 Plugin to manage channels.
 Enable or disable channel.

-  * Enable current channel.
-  * Disable current channel.
+  * Enable/disable current channel.

-3. **Group Manager**.
+4. **Group Manager**.
 Plugin to manage group chat.

   * Allow/disallow APIs bots to enter group.
   * Get or revoke invite link.
   * Lock/unlock group member.
   * Lock/unlock group name.
   * Lock/unlock group photo.
-  * Read group description.
+  * Set/read group description.
-  * Read group rules.
+  * Set/read group rules.
-  * Set group description.
   * Set group name.
   * Set group photo.
-  * Set group rules.
   * Show group settings.

-4. **Help**.
+5. **Help**.
 Help plugin.
 Get info from other plugins.

   * Show all commands for every plugin.
   * Show Commands for that plugin.
   * Show list of plugins.

-5. **Id**.
+6. **Id**.
 Know your id or the id of a chat members.

   * Return the IDs of the `chat_id` members.
   * Return the IDs of the current chat members.